 But dental implants in San Francisco, California, solve all your problems, full stop.
 They work in exactly the same way that your original tooth or teeth did.
 In fact, they are as close to the real thing as you can get.
 What happens is that the implant, which is a screw made of titanium, is inserted into your jawbone where the root of the original tooth was.
 Over the next few weeks, or perhaps three or four months, the jawbone grows tightly around the implant in a process known as osseointegration, so that it cannot move and becomes just like the original root.
 Then a crown is attached to the top of the implant and – hey presto – you have a tooth back again!
 It’s clever, and it works.

-If you think that dental implants in San Francisco, California, could solve your problems, our doctors are happy to offer all patients a free consult.
+If you think that dental implants in San Francisco, California, could solve your problems, our doctor is happy to offer all patients a consult.
 Just click on the link at the top of the page to book an appointment.